dotnet/docs/includes/core-changes/codeanalysis/5.0/ca1416-platform-compatibility-analyzer.md

 Starting in .NET 5.0, the .NET SDK includes [.NET source code analyzers](../../../../docs/fundamentals/productivity/code-analysis.md).
 Several of these rules are enabled, by default, including CA1416.
 If your project contains code that violates this rule and is configured to treat warnings as errors, this change could break your build.
 Rule CA1416 informs you when you're using platform-specific APIs from places where the platform context isn't verified.

-Rule CA1416, the platform compatibility analyzer, works hand-in-hand with some other features that are new in .NET 5.0. .NET 5.0 introduces `SupportedOSPlatformAttribute` and `UnsupportedOSPlatformAttribute` attributes (named <xref:System.Runtime.Versioning.MinimumOSPlatformAttribute> and <xref:System.Runtime.Versioning.RemovedInOSPlatformAttribute> in an earlier preview release), which let you specify the platforms that an API *is* or *isn't* supported on.
+Rule CA1416, the platform compatibility analyzer, works hand-in-hand with some other features that are new in .NET 5.0. .NET 5.0 introduces the <xref:System.Runtime.Versioning.SupportedOSPlatformAttribute> and <xref:System.Runtime.Versioning.UnsupportedOSPlatformAttribute> attributes (named `MinimumOSPlatformAttribute` and `RemovedInOSPlatformAttribute` in a previous preview release), which let you specify the platforms that an API *is* or *isn't* supported on.
 In the absence of these attributes, an API is assumed to be supported on all platforms.
 These attributes have been applied to platform-specific APIs in the core .NET libraries.

 In projects that target platforms for which APIs that they use aren't available, rule CA1416 flags any platform-specific API call where the platform context isn't verified.
-Most of the APIs that are now decorated with the `SupportedOSPlatformAttribute` and `UnsupportedOSPlatformAttribute` attributes throw <xref:System.PlatformNotSupportedException> exceptions when they're invoked on an unsupported operating system.
+Most of the APIs that are now decorated with the <xref:System.Runtime.Versioning.SupportedOSPlatformAttribute> and <xref:System.Runtime.Versioning.UnsupportedOSPlatformAttribute> attributes throw <xref:System.PlatformNotSupportedException> exceptions when they're invoked on an unsupported operating system.
 Now that these APIs are marked as platform-specific, rule CA1416 helps you prevent run-time <xref:System.PlatformNotSupportedException> exceptions by adding OS checks to your call sites.

 #### Examples